 The GUI shall have a “Next” button which enables the assessor to proceed to the next trial in the experiment.
 For each trial, the GUI shall enable the “Next” button only after assessment of TIM, SPA and BAQ have been completed.
 Because all source Test Materials are normalized for Listening Level according to Clause 6.8 and the highest operating point.

-In addition, the Test Administration Platform shall support a real-time implementation of the Proposed Audio Profile as well as a real-time implementation of the Anchor Condition (see Clause 6.9).
+In addition, the Test Administration Platform shall support a real-time implementation of the Audio Profile Renderer under test as well as a real-time implementation of the Anchor Conditions (see Clause 6.9) with support for head-tracking.